All about pyrithione zinc (peer-i-THYE-ohn)

 Pyrithione zinc is an antibacterial and antifungal agent developed by scientists in the 1930's.
-Since then it has been used to treat seborrheic dermatitis of the scalp and other skin conditions such as eczema, athlete's foot, and vitiligo, as well as psoriasis.
+Zinc pyrithione is a derivative of pyrithione (1-hydroxy-2-pyridinethione) — it is a lab-made coordination complex of zinc.
+Pyrithione is the common name of an organosulfur compound.
+Zinc pyrithione is a fine white powder typically used as an aqueous solution to reduce the substance from going airborne during production.
+It is not a grey/black mineral.
+Since the 30's it has been used to treat seborrheic dermatitis of the scalp and other skin conditions such as eczema, athlete's foot, and vitiligo, as well as psoriasis.
 Because of its antifungal properties, it is commonly found in dandruff shampoo.

 [Regulatory Note: The US Food & Drug Administration does not allow antifungal claims for pyrithione zinc.
 A finished formulation sold in the United States that contains Zinc Pyrithione cannot include any antimicrobial claims or reference the biocidal nature of the material against any particular organism.
 It may be used in rinse-off deodorant applications but cannot be used as an active ingredient to make antimicrobial claims, including when used in cosmetic grade deodorant or antibacterial handwash/soap applications.
 The FDA has classified deodorants as cosmetics and Pyrithione Zinc is not listed in the FDA’s Tentative Monograph: OTC Healthcare Antiseptic Drug Products.

 Products containing pyrithione zinc are available today with and without prescription in the United States and most of the world, and it is the main ingredient in many over-the-counter creams, lotions, soaps, and shampoos.

 Synonyms: ZPT; bis(1-hydroxy-2(1H)-pyridineselonato-O,S)zinc